Transactional Supports are part of the SCERTS Model developed by Barry M. Prizant (author of my favorite book Uniquely Human), et al.

 What Does Transactional Support Mean?

-This includes picture communication, written schedules, and sensory supports.
+This includes all forms of picture communication, written schedules, and sensory supports.
 Specific plans are also developed to provide educational and emotional support to families, and to foster teamwork among professionals.

 So if this 13 part series has helped you better understand your child’s behavior and how to respond and help them – then this series provided transactional support for you.